 - It contains A LOT of history!

-As of March 2014, ERA supports over 380 TB of electronic records, including records from the George W. Bush White House, many Federal agencies, and Congress.
+ERA supports over 500 TB of electronic records, including records from the George W. Bush White House, many Federal agencies, and Congress.

 - It has achieved efficiencies in government bureaucracy.

-ERA provides online tools for Federal agencies to create and submit new record schedules to request disposition authority and transfer documentation to send permanent records to the archives.
+ERA provides online tools for Federal agencies to create and submit new record schedules to request disposition authorities, and improve the process for, and documentation of transfers of permanent records to the Archives.

 - Records management has been improved.